 - You no longer have to lift your dog in and out of the car, or on and off of the couch

 - You have a giant breed that is just too big to pick up

 - Back or joint problems may make it difficult for you to lift even a small dog, and now you won’t have to

 - You don’t have to constantly monitor your dog, to make sure he’s not going to hurt himself by jumping when he shouldn’t

 - Even if you have nothing preventing you from picking your dog up all the time, why should you have to?

-Those two ramps made an enormous difference in Saffy’s life and ours.
+Those ramps made a huge difference in Saffy’s life, and ours.